wm75/PM-21_2018/compact_guide_to_python/source/compact_python_for_beginners.rst

 - Use the ``readline()`` method to read the next line from a file
 - Use the ``readlines()`` method to read all lines from a file.
   This method returns a *list* of *strings* (one per line).
-  You can provide the number of lines to read as an argument.
+  You can provide a number of characters to read, then when that number is reached or surpassed at the end of any line, no further lines will be read.
 - Use the ``file object`` in a for loop to retrieve lines one by one, like in:

   .. code:: python3